-Exercise normal precautions in Rwanda.
+Exercise increased caution to Rwanda due to COVID-19.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 If you decide to travel to Rwanda: